Risingson/eveeyedocs/docs/data/misc.md

 ## zKillboard Livestream
 Killstream shows live [zKillboard](https://zkillboard.com/) killmails within 20 minutes.
-A list will get overlayed on the left side of the map
+A list will get overlayed on the left side of the map showing the victims. hovering will highlight the system the kill happened on the map.
+Clicking will oppen the kill on zKillboard.
+A transparent red disc will get displayed on the map.
+Its size represents the kill-count within

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDk3NTQ3MzUsNzA0MDcyOTQzLDE5MT
-c2NjMwMTgsMjU4MjE4NzM2LC0xMzgyMzE5MzcyXX0=
+eyJoaXN0b3J5IjpbMTkxNjU1ODU0Niw3MDQwNzI5NDMsMTkxNz
+Y2MzAxOCwyNTgyMTg3MzYsLTEzODIzMTkzNzJdfQ==
 -->